Destructor (computer programming): Java

-Unlike to std::weak_ptr in C++ which is used to reference an object without increasing its reference count, WeakReference can still access the object after the reference count reaches 0, whereas in C++ std::weak_ptr cannot as the object is immediately destroyed once the object reaches 0 references.
+Unlike to std::weak_ptr in C++ which is used to reference an object without increasing its reference count, java.lang.ref.WeakReference can still access the object after the reference count reaches 0, whereas in C++ std::weak_ptr cannot as the object is immediately destroyed once the object reaches 0 references.

 Python

 Python supports destructors and has a del keyword, but unlike delete in C++, del only decreases the reference count of the object, and does not necessarily immediately destroy the object.